Eastern Suburbs (Mumbai): Road

-The Eastern Express Highway (EEH) is a major road the runs along the border of Eastern Suburbs of Mumbai.
+The Eastern Express Highway (EEH) is a major road that runs along the border of the Eastern Suburbs of Mumbai.

 Lal Bahadur Shastri Marg (LBS Marg) is a 21 km long, major arterial road in the Eastern Suburbs.
 LBS Marg starts from Thane all the way till Sion in Mumbai.

 However, connectivity from the Western part of the city is poor.
-The Andheri-Ghatkopar Link Road, Jogeshwari - Vikhroli Link Road (JVLR) and the Andheri-Kurla Road are the major road links between the Eastern and Western neighbourhoods.
+The Andheri-Ghatkopar Link Road, Jogeshwari - Vikhroli Link Road (JVLR), and the Andheri-Kurla Road are the major road links between the Eastern and Western neighbourhoods.

-Santa Cruz – Chembur Link Road (SCLR) which was completed in April 2014 links Santa Cruz to Chembur.
+Santa Cruz – Chembur Link Road (SCLR), which was completed in April 2014, links Santa Cruz to Chembur.

 Bus services are provided by Brihanmumbai Electric Supply and Transport (BEST).
-There are bus depots at Ghatkopar, Mulund and Vikhroli.
+There are bus depots at Ghatkopar, Mulund, and Vikhroli.